 Note:

-- Make sure the compressor wheel does not hit the turbocharger housing.
-If the wheel is rubbing, this may indicate an internal turbocharger failure.
+- Make sure the compressor wheel does not touch the turbocharger housing.
+If the wheel does touch, this may indicate an internal turbocharger failure.

 Turbocharger.